 To import & export Extensible Markup Language (XML) data created from other databases and applications, it enables you to exchange data between different applications.

 Things to Remember

-Apart from the above-mentioned uses, the developer tab in excel also helps out for the following:
+Apart from the uses mentioned above, the developer tab in Excel also helps out with the following: